seeing-things/zwo/README.md

 - libelf (libelf-dev)
 - libusb-1.0 (libusb-1.0-0-dev)

+# Python Bindings

+Python bindings for the ASI library are available in the python/ subdirectory as the `asi` Python package.
+This interface is generated using SWIG.
+This package has only been tested with Python 3.
+There's probably no reason it can't work with Python 2 but the developers are lazy and can't be bothered to test against multiple Python versions.

+Installation:
+1. Install the ZWO ASI SDK as described previously
+2. Install some dependencies: `sudo apt install python3-numpy swig`.
+3. Change to the python/ subdirectory in this repository
+4. Run `python3 setup.py install` or `pip3 install .`

+The API provided by this package matches the C API very closely with a few minor exceptions to be more Pythonic.
+For example, NumPy arrays were selected as the type for the data buffer returned by the API functions that retrieve data from the camera.
+This was found to be far more natural than attempting to awkwardly mimick the pattern of passing a pointer to a pre-allocated buffer to the function as would be done in C.

+# Capture

+`capture` is high-performance capture software compatible with the ASI library.
+Features include:

+- Efficient memory and CPU resource management
+- Real-time priorization of critical threads
+- Writes raw camera data directly to disk in SER format
+- Custom automatic gain and exposure control
+- Live preview, implemented in a manner that minimizes likelihood of frame loss due to resource contention

+To compile this software, a C++ compiler is required.
+On Debian-based Linux distributions (e.g. Ubuntu), you will need the build-essential package for this.

 The following libraries are required for building the `capture` program (Debian package names in parentheses):
 - librt (libc6-dev)
 - libpthread (libc6-dev)